Does it really pay to go overboard on the first date? Isn’t it a genuine connection you’re seeking and not just a fling?

 11. Attend a community event

 Search the entertainment section of your local paper for free community events, such as art walks, concerts in the park, street fairs and events at the local college.

 12. Take a mini vacation

-If you want to take a weekend trip, don’t wait until the last minute to book flights and travel accommodations — unless you spot a last-minute deal.
+A weekend getaway is a fun way to spend time together, but don’t wait until the last minute to book flights and travel accommodations — unless you spot a last-minute deal.
 Instead, plan ahead and start saving money.
 Then, search for deals on airfare, dining, entertainment and lodging using travel and daily deal sites.